cry-inc/dmarc-report-viewer/README.md

 - [x] Summary with charts for domains, organizations and passed/failed checks
 - [x] Automatic HTTPS via ACME/Let's Encrypt
 - [x] Viewing of individual DMARC reports
+- [x] List all mails in the IMAP inbox (with sender, size, date and subject)
+- [x] List all parsing errors for XML DMARC reports
+- [x] Configurable maximum size of mails (prevents downloading and parsing)
 - [ ] Viewing filtered lists of reports
-- [ ] Viewing parsing errors for XML DMARC reports

 ## Run with Docker
 The latest version is always published automatically as Docker image in the GitHub container registry.